 Kim E. Briarwood, MA

 Greetings.
 My name is Kim Briarwood.
-I am a case manager & therapist at Rites of Passage.
+I am a case manager & therapist at Rites of Passage and Gateways to Transformation.
 I enjoy working at the center.
 We have so many therapy animals and being someone who loves all animals, it is a perfect environment to teach and to learn.
 Many of the programs I teach help clients with trauma, sexual orientation and identity issues.
 I graduated with honors from Upper Iowa University in 2011 with an undergrad in Human Services and Psychology.
 I finished my graduate degree with a Masters of Arts in Psychology from University of the Rockies in 2013.
-I enjoy being outdoors which is the classroom at Rites of Passage - the animals and nature are our teachers and guides.
+I enjoy being outdoors which is a big part of the classroom here - the animals and nature are our teachers and guides.
 I look forward to meeting and working with you.

 Denise Canchola, DNP, PMHCNS, BC